Problem

 Enhance scalability with diverse therapists through on-demand videos and activities.

 Our dedicated team established a streamlined educational framework for effectively conveying mental health concepts and strategies.
-Through rigorous user testing cycles (see next section), we continuously refined our learning content.
+Through rigorous user testing cycles, we continuously refined our learning content.

 Part 1